memsql/singlestore-spark-connector/README.md

 ## SQL Pushdown

-The `singlestore-spark-connector` has extensive support for rewriting Spark SQL query plans into standalone SingleStore queries.
-This allows most of the computation to be pushed into the SingleStore distributed system without any manual intervention.
+The `singlestore-spark-connector` has extensive support for rewriting Spark SQL query plans into standalone SingleStoreDB queries.
+This allows most of the computation to be pushed into the SingleStoreDB distributed system without any manual intervention.
 The SQL rewrites are enabled automatically, but can be disabled either globally or per-query using the `disablePushdown` option.